 Trinity Lutheran Church at Prayer

 Trinity Lutheran Church at Prayer is designed to serve as a guide for daily prayer for the the people of Trinity (and anyone else who happens to stumble upon this page).
 Each week there will be a new file with the Readings for the Week, a theme prayer, synopsis of the lesson themes, a paragraph that applies the theme to our daily lives, questions for thought, etc. There will also be some suggested prayer concerns.
-The Week preceding Some Concerns for your Prayers COLLECT FOR EASTER – O God, for our redemption you gave your only Son to suffer death on the cross, and by his glorious resurrection you delivered us from the power of death.
-Make us die every day to sin so that we may live with him forever in the joy of his resurrection; through your Son, Jesus Christ our Lord.
+The Week preceding Some Concerns for your Prayers For Tornado Victims across the Mid-west: Lord God of the wind and the waves, where storm winds and tornadoes have caused destruction and loss of life, raise up helpers to respond with restoring and comforting actions to those who are suffering.
+Especially we pray for the Concordia Seminary, St. Louis, community, as they experienced disruption to the campus and to graduation from the tornado that struck there on Friday, May 16.
+God, in your grace and mercy, hear our prayer.
 Amen.
 FOR OUR COUNTRY that citizens may hold elected leaders to the task of governing fairly and with integrity, according to the will of God for the good of our country, the freedom of our land, and the unifying of our populace.
 Lord, in Your mercy, hear our prayer.
 Amen.

 For peace in Israel and Gaza, healing of heart and mind and body for those grieving, suffering and wounded; for stability among nations to avoid global war and promote world peace.
 Let us pray to the Lord.
 Lord, have mercy.